ScAAN/waterfrontmap/README.md

 <details><summary>Open issues</summary>

 - [ ] Change data names to be the same in vector data
 - [ ] Turn clustering off in vector data (symbols don't display at low zoom)
 - [ ] There is some kind of typo in vector data causing `Error at Actor.recieve`
-- [ ] Update all sources
+- [ ] Update all sources (double-check sources, re-download and re-process data)

 </details>